railsuser2014/openobject-doc-book-en/source/book/3/3_6/invoicing.rst

 .. tip::   **Note**  *Managing the price with tax included*

 	By default, Open ERP invoices and processes the price without taxes – they're managed as a separate figure.
-If you want to have invoices provided with tax included you can install the module account_tax_include.
+If you want to have invoices provided with tax included you can install the module ``account_tax_include``.

 	The module adds a field on each invoice that enables you to indicate if the invoice is tax exclusive or tax inclusive.